Defining Character and Ship Statistics

 - Targeting: 36

-This process can be done for anything that has measurable values, ships, even animals.
+This process can be done for anything that has measurable values, ships, and even animals.

 - Weight/Height: Hit Points